 The select reactor is the default on platforms that don't provide a better alternative that covers all use cases.
 If the select reactor is desired, it may be installed via:

 '''

 from twisted.internet import selectreactor

 selectreactor.install()

-from twisted.internet import reactor

 '''

 Platform-Specific Reactors

 Poll-based Reactor

 The PollReactor will work on any platform that provides select.poll.
 With larger numbers of connected sockets, it may provide for better performance than the SelectReactor.